Cinnamon and Spice Sweet Potato Bread

 3. In another bowl, combine flour, sugars, baking soda, and a variety of spices.

-4. Add the wet to the dry, and mix until combined.
+4. Add the wet ingredients to the dry, and mix until combined.
 Take your time and make sure everything is well combined, but use a gentle hand when stirring so you don’t over-develop the gluten, resulting in tougher bread.

 Cinnamon and Spice Sweet Potato Bread — Sweet potatoes do a wonderful job of keeping this bread extremely soft and moist.
 It's almost like cake it's so soft, springy, and bouncy!